lzztt/corun/README.md

 ## What if we have a large number of similar tasks

-We can put the one-liner into [a script](corun/check_domain.sh) and loop through the input data.
+We can put the one-liner into [a bash script](check_domain.sh) and loop through the input data.

 ### The execution time of one task
 ```bash